BitDevsNYC/BitDevsNYC.github.io/_posts/2021-08-11-socratic-seminar-103.md

 ## Announcements

 Please join us for our first Socratic Seminar since March of 2020.
 We've missed you all very much and are looking forward to seeing you.
-A special thank you to our sponsors [CardCoins](https://cardcoins.co), [Chaincode Labs](https://chaincode.com) and [ZEBEDEE](https://zebedee.io) for food, refreshments and event space.
+A special thank you to our sponsors [BNY Mellon](https://www.bnymellon.com/), [CardCoins](https://cardcoins.co), [Chaincode Labs](https://chaincode.com) and [ZEBEDEE](https://zebedee.io) for food, refreshments and event space.

 While this meetup is scheduled for August, it contains material from July.
 Please note the inclusion of a new section, Meetings, which has links to development meetings for Bitcoin Core, the lightning spec and others.